turingschool/curriculum/source/projects/idea_box.markdown

-The block of code that we pass to the `get` method, the stuff between the `do` and the `end`, is the code that Sinatra is going to run when someone requests the root page.
+The block of code that we pass to the `get` method, the stuff between the `do` and the `end`, is the code that Sinatra is going to run when someone requests the matching page.

-The response to the request is a string, in this case `'Hello, World!'`, which is sent to the browser and displayed.
+The response to the request is a string, in this case `'Hello, World!'`, which is sent to the browser.

-#### Run the application
+#### Run the Application

 ```ruby
 class IdeaBoxApp < Sinatra::Base